Join a team that is passionate about celebrating inventors and encouraging youth to invent.

 - Strong interpersonal and customer service skills

-- Ability to work nights and weekends during LMIT’s annual events in April, May, June and September
+- Ability to work nights during LMIT’s annual event, as well as other events that occur throughout the year.

 ** To comply with regulations by the American with Disabilities Act (ADA), the principal duties in job descriptions must be essential to the job.
 To identify essential functions, focus on the purpose and the result of the duties rather than the manner in which they are performed.
 The following definition applies: a job function is essential if removal of that function would fundamentally change the job.